ironbar/orangutan/reports/04_Modeling.md

 I have submitted a ensemble of 7 agents and the evaluating time was 2500 seconds instead of 7000, so we can see that many time is not used for creating the predictions.
 The score on LB was 40 so there is no improvement.

+I will be ensembling just models with wba_prize architecture which are the best on internal score.
+This simplifies the implementation.

 ## Iteration 8.
 Curriculum learning

 ### Goal